chloemha/CIF_Junior/README.md

 You can also find my code of my number guessing game on my CIF repository under "unit 5".

+Project 3
+---
+During classes six and seven, our goal was to create a turtle firework drawing for our project.
+We could use different colours to make the fireworks, the backrgound, and the other little details more vibrant and prettier.
+Instead of the usual patterns normal fireworks make, we were encouraged to create our own unique and creative patterns, using the codes we were taught.

+You can find the code for my firework on my CIF repository under "unit 7".

 Other
 ---